joelr/developer.everydayhero.com/content/oauth-integration.md

 redirect_uri
-: _Optional_ **string** If present, the requested redirect_uri must match the one configured for the client.
+: _Optional_ **string** If present, the requested redirect_uri must match the one configured for the client. if the redirect_uri is set to ```urn:ietf:wg:oauth:2.0:oob```, this will tell Passport to display the authorization code instead of redirecting to a client application (if this is still under development).

 email
 : _Optional_ **string**.
 The email of the person you want to prepopulate